varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 The metadata Objects have now been expanded with 3 new derived objects using different approaches.

-This illustrates the flexibility of the metadata and model driven approach and also adds additional Object Types to illustrate the Data Vault acceleration options.
+This illustrates the flexibility of the metadata and model-driven approach, and also adds additional Object Types to illustrate the Data Vault acceleration options.

 #### Naming conventions